 - Bushcraft 101: A Field Guide to the Art of Wilderness Survival by Dave Canterbury – the same author offers a lot of useful information on building a shelter and transforming it into your safe base.

 When preparing for survival, you should always think about your region and what disasters are more likely to happen in your vicinity.
 With a disaster preparedness kit, you may be looking at something different if you live in Alaska as compared to Florida.
 Before buying anything, you should also take an inventory of what you have at home and can add to your kit.
-You don’t need to spend a lot to make sure that you and your family are prepared.
+You don’t need to spend a lot to make sure that you and your family are prepared – see the article on low cost prepping for more info.
 Stay safe out there!